Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

-\textbf{Training Dynamics of Early Truncation.} Furthermore, we explore the ratio of early truncation over training, as shown in Fig.~\ref{fig:early-trunc-ratio}.
-Combining these dynamics with the final performance (Table~\ref{tab:ab_trunc}) yields a clear pattern: For tasks where the latent state space $\mathcal{S}$ is \emph{unbounded} (SP and PE), the most beneficial regime is a \emph{high and stable} truncation ratio from early steps: in SP, the similarity proxy with $\alpha=0.9$ quickly saturates near $1.0$ and delivers the best F1; in PE, $k=2$ likewise achieves the highest performance.
-This indicates that when $\mathcal S$ is infinite, promptly removing BTR tails protects the learning signal. { Notably, in PE, the random truncations ($\beta=0.5,0.8$) produce \emph{similar ratios} to $k=2$ yet only worse final performance, underscoring the necessity of truncation conditions which \emph{detect BTR entry} rather than cut indiscriminately.}
+\textbf{Training Dynamics of Early Truncation.} {Furthermore, we examine the temporal evolution of the early-truncation frequency during training, as shown in Fig.~\ref{fig:early-trunc-ratio}.
+For clarity, the truncation ratio at training step $t$ is defined as $\text{ratio}_t= \frac{\#\,\text{rollouts truncated at step } t}{\#\,\text{total rollouts at step } t}.$ This quantity tracks how frequently trajectories satisfy the truncation condition throughout optimization.} Combining these dynamics with the final performance (Table~\ref{tab:ab_trunc}) yields a clear pattern.
+For tasks where the hypothesis space $\mathcal{H}$ is \emph{unbounded} (SP and PE), {stronger performance is associated with relatively} \emph{high and stable} truncation ratios from early training steps.
+For example, in SP, the query-similarity proxy with $\alpha=0.9$ quickly reaches near $1.0$ and achieves the best F1; in PE, $k=2$ likewise achieves both a higher truncation ratio and the highest performance. {These observations suggest that, in unbounded hypothesis spaces, promptly removing uninformative tails could contribute to improved training performance.} Notably, in PE, random truncation with $\beta=0.5,0.8$ yields truncation ratios comparable to $k=2$ but leads to inferior final performance.
+This underscores the importance of proper truncation condition design: it should meaningfully {approximate the BTR entry} rather than cut indiscriminately.

-By contrast, for tasks with \emph{finite and enumerable} spaces (the CD task), a \emph{low-to-moderate} truncation ratio is sufficient and preferable: $k=3,4$ maintain a small ratio throughout training and yield the largest EM gains, whereas aggressive settings ($k=1,2$) drive the ratio up and hurt exploration, leading to weaker results.
-In summary, the most effective dynamics are: \emph{high/early truncation} for unbounded $\mathcal S$ to prevent BTR-tail contamination, and \emph{moderate truncation} for finite $\mathcal S$ to preserve productive exploration, which precisely aligns with our theory-guided proxy design.
+By contrast, for tasks with \emph{finite and enumerable} spaces (CD), a \emph{low-to-moderate} truncation ratio {would be} preferable: settings such as $k=3,4$ maintain low truncation frequencies throughout training and yield the largest EM gains; {more aggressive truncation (e.g., $k=1,2$) increases the truncation ratio and is associated with reduced performance, consistent with premature termination of potentially informative trajectories.} In summary, these dynamics {suggest that, given a properly designed truncation condition, the appropriate truncation intensity depends on the structural properties of the hypothesis space and the task: relatively aggressive truncation could be beneficial in unbounded settings, while moderate truncation would be preferable in finite settings.}